rkudum/web-crawler/README.md

 # web-crawler
-This is a web crawler exposed as REST web service using spring boot and the JSoup Framework.
+This is a web crawler micro service exposed as REST web service using spring boot and the JSoup Framework.

 ## Getting Started